EgzonaMaloku/global-population-trends/DATA_QUALITY.md

   - **Fertility Rate**

 These missing values indicate a lack of comprehensive data for various countries, which could limit the effectiveness of analyses that rely on these critical demographic indicators.

+---

+### Timeliness

+The timeliness of the dataset is a positive aspect, as it contains world population data that is readily accessible online.
+This ensures that users can obtain the most current and relevant information when needed.
+The dataset is designed to reflect ongoing demographic changes, allowing for timely analysis and insights into population trends.
+Given the dynamic nature of population data, the availability of this information supports informed decision-making and enhances the dataset's overall usability.
+Regular updates and access to real-time data are essential for maintaining its relevance and effectiveness in research and analysis.